Elizabeth Thomas, Tad Cummins: The Latest On Missing Tennessee Teenager And Alleged Abductor

 — AL.com (@aldotcom) April 10, 2017

-On March 31, surveillance footage from an Oklahoma City, Oklahoma Walmart placed showed the two at a Walmart parking lot.
+On March 31, surveillance footage from an Oklahoma City, Oklahoma Walmart showed the two at a Walmart parking lot.
 They had both apparently darkened their hair in an attempt to conceal their identities.

 @ottawa0214 @TBIJoshDeVine @TBIJoshDeVine @michael_gartley @beachypineapple Photo Alterations different hair color.
 Done by Lei Carver pic.twitter.com/hFCDWxoRG7